harvardfop/harvardfop.github.io/_posts/1111-11-11-animal-encounter-avoidance.md

 ### AEA 102

-If you are staying at a campsite where there is a caretaker, always check in with him or her to see what steps you should take to avoid animal encounters, including whether or not he or she is all right with bearbagging.
+If you are staying at a campsite where there is a caretaker, always check in with them to see what steps you should take to avoid animal encounters, including whether or not they are alright with bearbagging.

 Many established campsites now have some kind of food storage box that can be latched closed.
 If there is such a device at any campsite you are using, you should definitely use it!
-If there are other people using the site, make sure they do not want to use the food storage box.
+If there are other people using the site, make sure there is enough space for them.
+If not, you should do a bearbag.

 In the rare instance where you find no trees suitable for a bearbag or you are in particularly precarious terrain, a modified bearbag can be created similar to the ridgeline of a tarp.
 Have the tallest member of your group tie a ridgeline between two trees with the bearbag rope.
 Before attaching the second side of the ridgeline, tie as many butterfly knots as possible along the length of the rope that will be pulled between the two trees.
 Finish attaching the ridgeline.
 Using carabiners, attach the stuff sacks to the butterfly knots, spreading the food as much as possible along the length of the line.
 If no carabiners are available, tie the stuff sacks on using bowlines.
 Do not attempt to secure all of the stuff stacks to one knot in the middle of the rope, as is done in the bearbag between two trees - this will result in sagging to the point of ineffectiveness.